9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-2/lesson.md

 In lesson 2 students develop a set of commands to communicate with their PixelBot.
 The commands are then used to code solutions for a series of navigation challenges that require a single line of code.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>
-- I can develop and use a set of commands to direct my PixelBot’s movements.
+- I can use a command to direct my PixelBot’s movements.

 <iconp src='/icons/agenda.png'>### Agenda (30 min)</iconp>
 1. Engage: Toothbrushing (5 min)
 1. Explore: Navigation (8 min)
 1. Explain: pixelBotGo (5 min)